berhanerdogan/notes/fourth_term/comp2152/final.md

 #### Forking and Piping

 - What is a process fork?
+    - When fork() called, os divides current process into 2
+    - Parent process -- original
+    - Child process -- copy, pid = 0
 - Pipes: communication between processes
 - `os.fork()`, `os.pipe()`

 #### The `socket` Module

 - What is a socket?
+    - Used for data transfer between 2 computers or 2 different program on a    single computer.
 - Creating a TCP server and client
 - `socket.socket()`, `bind()`, `listen()`, `accept()`, `connect()`, `send()`, `recv()`

 ### Unit Testing